Le Déluge

 After so many months in lock-down, it was so great to finally be sharing our work with the public again!
 It just felt right, and it’s what made all the hard work reacting to constantly changing restrictions worthwhile.
 The Wavemaker volunteers give a lot to the projects they support, and it adds so much extra to get to meet and know people from all over the world who now make Galway their home.

-And I am looking to forward the next workshop with Hope it rains and the story about the mysterious “wind star” which I will also write about on this blog.
+I am looking to forward the next workshop with Hope it rains and the story about the mysterious “wind star”.

 What do you think about this post?
 I will appreciate your feedback!